 QuickBooks Desktop provides the option to record a bounced check that you receive from a customer as payment in sales receipts or invoices.
 QuickBooks tags the invoice as ‘unpaid’ and lets you enter the fee charged by the bank for bounced checks.

 QuickBooks Desktop will make a new invoice for the NSF (non-sufficient funds) fee levied by the bank, and you must send it back to the customer along with the bounced check.
-Follow the instructions given below carefully for how to record returned check in QuickBooks Desktop.
+Follow the instructions given below carefully for how to record a returned check in QuickBooks Desktop.

 • Open QuickBooks Desktop and proceed to ‘Customers’ from the top menu bar.